goingforbrooke/personal_blog/content/rust_guis.md

 > The [book](https://book.iced.rs/) is completely empty currently, so if you want to learn, then you have to read a bunch of code from the examples, which, most of them aren't too simple. -- [Héctor Ramón](https://github.com/hecrj)

 Iced was the best-looking library that I explored.
 The default shapes and colors for buttons and panes are simple and visually pleasing without intruding on the style of Windows, *nix, or macOS.
-Different enough to be distinct and simple enough to be friendly, the defualt look of Iced made my project look sellable.
+Different enough to be distinct and simple enough to be friendly, the default look of Iced made my project look sellable.
 Any library can be made to look enough like anything, but the prototypes we show to customers and investors often sport a good bit of `create-react-app`.

 Using layouts to precisely arrange elements was awesome, and not every library guarantees that ability.
 I expect I'll miss it dearly as the number of UI elements grows with the project.